thoughtbot/dns/book/chapters/record_types/alias_aname.md

 "ALIAS for someotherwebsite.com"
 ```

-Notice I looked for a TXT record here.
-That might be how you have to find it, but it might be something else entirely!
+Notice we looked for a TXT record here.
+That's how DNSimple does it but it might work some other way entirely!
 That's the brave new world of non-standard records.
 Exciting no? _ALIAS records.
 Coming to a theater near you._